How They Work?

-Here is a photo of a traditional kitchen hood system with a WoolGuard Hood Filter System:
+Here is a video comparing a traditional kitchen hood system with a WoolGuard Hood Filter System:

 Traditional baffle filters let around 82% of grease enter the hood system.
 Depending on your level of cooking, grease will accumulate and you’ll need to pay for frequent hood cleaning services.

 However, there is a way to reduce your amount of hood cleanings by around 75%.
 Changing out your current baffle filters with WoolGuard Hood Filters will capture 98% of grease, only letting in around 2% of grease, which greatly reduces the amount of hood cleanings.